 * message is available, the call returns sooner than

-, you can send a list of attribute names to receive, or you can
+* To avoid HTTP errors, ensure that the HTTP response timeout for ReceiveMessage, you can send a list of attribute names to receive, or you can

-* return all of the attributes by specifying All
+* return all of the attributes by specifying All or .* in your request.
+You can

-* also use all message attributes starting with a prefix, for example bar.*
+* also use all message attributes starting with a prefix, for example bar.*.

 * @return Returns a reference to this object so that method calls can be chained together.